MIC-DKFZ/semantic_segmentation/README.md

 ### Close look at RMI loss

-As seen in the previous experiment, the use of RMI loss gives the best results, so this is also tested with the other models.
+As seen in the previous experiments, using the RMI loss gives the best results, so this is tested with the other models as well.
 RMI loss results in significantly increased mIoU (compared to CE) for all models.
 However, it also leads to an increased runtime.
-To keep this increase as low as possible, RMI loss is only used during training and CE loss is still used during validation
+To keep this increase as low as possible, RMI loss is only used during training and CE loss is still used during validation (validation loss).

 ![RMI_Loss](imgs/RMI_Loss.png)